 A year later, the Vice Chancellor provided an update on our progress and renewed our collective commitment and determination to tackle racism and racial injustice.
 In it, he reminds us that ARU’s mission has inclusion at its heart and appeals to all members of our community to acknowledge that racism exists on our campuses and in our society, and that we have an absolute responsibility as a university community to identify and reject it in all its forms.

-The Race Equality Strategy embraces an explicitly anti-racist approach, where students can thrive and be their best selves, where they know that they can achieve their goals and see themselves represented in the community they learn in.
+The Race Equality Strategy embraces an explicitly anti-racist approach to building a university where staff and students can thrive, where they know that they can achieve their goals and see themselves represented in the community.

 Building on the foundations of bold leadership, communication, and a deeper understanding of our data, we have identified five workstreams to take forward: